 Demographics means that, at some point, Congress must bite the bullet and amend the laws that created these mandatory programs.
 By 2025, those over 65 will comprise 20 percent of the population.
 As boomers leave the workforce and apply for benefits, four things happen:

 - The percentage of the labor force under age 55 does not provide enough income via payroll taxes to fund Social Security benefits.

 - Economic growth slows as government spending becomes almost exclusively focused on paying benefits for these mandated programs.

 - The U.S. debt comes closer to Japan's crushing burden of a 200 percent debt-to-GDP ratio.

 - The dollar weakens as investors in Treasury bonds switch to currencies in countries with brighter growth prospects.

 Choices for FY 2021 and Beyond

 As a result, Congress will have to choose from the lesser of three evils.
 None of them are good for the economy.
 First, allow more of the budget to go toward Social Security benefits.
 This would force cuts in defense spending, the largest discretionary budget item.
 It would also constrain the government's ability to stimulate the economy in a recession.

 Second, increase the overall size of the budget.
 To fund this increased spending, either taxes would have to be raised or the debt further increased.
 Either would slow economic growth.

 Third, decrease the benefit amount paid to retirees.
 This is the most likely scenario.
 This would force able-bodied boomers to continue working.
 It would require an Act of Congress to change the existing law.

 Interest on the Debt

-Although not officially a part of the mandatory budget, the interest on the national debt is also mandatory.
+Although not officially a part of the mandatory budget, the interest on the national debt is also a mandated expense.
 For FY 2019, it's projected to be $363 billion.
 That's a big piece of the budget deficit of $985 billion.